Introduction to Aphasia

 Aphasia is a communication disorder that affects one’s ability to understand and/or express speech and language.
 It does not affect one’s intelligence.

 Generally speaking, aphasia is often categorized into two broad types: receptive and expressive.
 Receptive (fluent) aphasia is having primary difficulty understanding spoken language or reading.
 Expressive (non-fluent) aphasia is having primary difficulty producing spoken language or writing.
-However, in some severe cases, patients can demonstrate the presence of both types.
-It is important to determine a differential diagnosis so that you are approaching treatment with the highest level of consideration for the client and their needs.
-Find a comprehensive aphasia chart here.
+However, in some cases, patients may have mixed receptive-expressive aphasia.
+Determining a differential diagnosis is an important part of developing treatment goals.

 Creating goals for the treatment of aphasia should take this key information into consideration.
 Below, we have outlined how to write aphasia goals and provided examples of what goals may look like.